PennyLaneAI/pennylane-cirq/doc/devices/qsim.rst

 Device options
 ~~~~~~~~~~~~~~

-qsim and qsimh use the same way of defining qubits as Cirq, e.g., ``LineQubit``
+qsim and qsimh use the same method of defining qubits as Cirq, e.g., ``LineQubit``
 or ``GridQubit``.
 As with the Cirq device, the qsim and qsimh devices therefore
 accept an additional argument ``qubits=None`` that can be used to define your
-own qubits and give them to the device as a list.
+own qubits and pass them to the device as a list.

 .. code-block:: python